OpenHFT/Chronicle-Map/spec/3-memory-layout.md

  A 64-bit non-negative value, stored in the little-endian order.

- > This field is effectively "pulled" from the tier counters structure to the segment header
+ > Like the 1st field of this structure, this field is "pulled" to the segment headers in order to
- > structure for tiers in the main segment area, because if there is only one tier in the chain
+ > avoid accessing tier counters area altogether, when there is only one tier in a segment chain.
- > (that should be true for the majority of (or all) segments), the tier counters area is not
- > touched, reducing the number of accessed cache lines and pollution of caches.

  4. Bytes 24..27 - the index of the segment, to which this tier belongs.
 A 32-bit non-negative value, stored in the little-endian order.